mmesiti/2025-09-09-workshop/content/join.md

 Git, you can provide some initial advice on obvious error messages, but the idea is that you are able to ask for further help when it's needed.

-### Arrange your own local event
+### Bring your own classroom

 Do you want to bring the CodeRefinery workshop to your community?
 We are very happy for anyone who wants to organize local public events to follow the workshop and provide own on-site support.
-If you want to support your local community, you can arrange your own local event.
 This can be on-site or online.
 You can choose to arrange your own registration or do the registration via us.
-You and your potential team leaders will get onboarding from us (see schedule).
+You and your potential team leaders will get onboarding from us (arranged separately).

 **You don't have to be located in the Nordics**.
 We welcome teams and local events from anyone, also outside the Nordics.
-These satellite events or local classrooms help us to reach more people.
+These local classrooms help us to reach more people.

 {{ enddiv() }}